 I am walking in trees lining the road.
-North where the sapling bends into the earth with a forced sprout points to the sky.
+North where the sapling bends into Then west to you the earth with a forced sprout points to the sky.
 I am hurrying to gain ground before all light is over.
-The land slopes sharply and I have way to go but down as well.
+The land slopes sharply and I have no way to go but down as well.
 Hard as I try I lose the road.
 Tree leaves are too new for shelter so everywhere the ground is slop with snow and my foot prints slide and pool.
-The sky is the olor of currants.
+The sky is the color of currants.
 Can I go more I wonder.
-Should it.
-Two hares freeze before bounding away.
+Should I. Two hares freeze before bounding away.
+I hear water running and move in the dark toward the sound.
 I need Lila to say how to shelter in wilderness.
-I hear water and move in the dark toward the sound.

-4: Lila:
+1690 4: Lila:

-Lila could not bear to enter or even look at it.
+Lila could not bear to enter or go near it.
 It was to be the third and final house.

-The first was weaker than the one covered in bark she was born in.
+The first was weaker than the bark covered one she herself was born in.
 The second was strong-four rooms of stone large enough for a modest family.
 Yet at the very moment when there were no children to occupy or inherit it, he meant to build another, bigger, double storied, fenced and gated like the one he saw in Maryland.
 Mistress had sighed and confided to Lila that at the least the doing would keep him more on the land.
 "Trading and traveling fill his pockets," she'd said, "but he had been content to be a planter when we married.
 Now...."
 Her voice had trailed off as she yanked away at the turkey hen's feathers.